bitfragment/digstud/11-file-3-program.md

 Exercise: algorithm
 -------------------

-Write an algorithm that will help someone find her or his way to our classroom.
+* Write an algorithm that will help someone find her or his way to our classroom

-TODO: ANGEL Assessment: write an algorithm for making the perfect sandwich (or the perfect lunch, if you don't like sandwiches)
+* Write an algorithm for making the perfect sandwich (or the perfect lunch, if you don't like sandwiches)